5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Enable_Features/WiFi_Sonoma.md

 ### Broadcom

+For enable Bluetooth of previously supported Broadcom Cards in macOS 13 and newer, you only need the following:

+#### NVRAM Settings

 Config Section | Action
 :-------------:|-------
 **NVRAM/Add/...-FE41995C9F82** | If Bluetooth is still not working after adding kexts, settings and applying root patches, add the following keys: <ul><li> **`bluetoothInternalControllerInfo`**, Type: `Data`, Value: `00000000 00000000 00000000 0000`<li>**`bluetoothExternalDongleFailed`**, Type: `Data`, Value: `00`</ul>